 D = Competent

 Oral English will be developing well, enabling successful engagement in activities across the curriculum.
 Can read and understand a wide variety of texts.
 Written English may lack complexity and contain occasional evidence of errors in structure.
 Needs some support to access subtle nuances of meaning, to refine English usage, and to develop abstract vocabulary.
 Needs some/occasional EAL support to access complex curriculum material and tasks.

 Can operate across the curriculum to a level of competence equivalent to that of a pupil who uses English as his/her first language.
 Operates without EAL support across the curriculum.

-The N code for Not Yet Assessed should be used if you have not yet had time to assess a pupil's proficiency.
-This should be limited to pupils who have joined the school close to census day or are not in regular attendance from January onwards.
+The N code for Not Yet Assessed was used if you hadn't been able to assess a pupil's proficiency.
+This was limited to pupils who had joined the school close to census day or were not in regular attendance from January onwards.

-Once an EAL pupil has been assessed as fully proficient in English (code E – Fluent) it will not be necessary for the school to continue to re-assess the proficiency of that child on an ongoing basis.
-However for all proficiency levels below fluent it will be expected that schools should continue to monitor proficiency on an ongoing basis to ensure adequate levels of EAL support are provided to support the child’s education.
+Once an EAL pupil had been assessed as fully proficient in English (code E – Fluent) it was not necessary for the school to continue to re-assess the proficiency of that child on an ongoing basis.
+However for all proficiency levels below fluent it was expected that schools should continue to monitor proficiency on an ongoing basis to ensure adequate levels of EAL support were provided to support the child’s education.

 From September 2016 to Spring 2019, the common transfer file (CTF), used to transfer the educational record of pupils moving school, included the full history of proficiency in English assessments performed by schools.
 For this reason we used to recommend keeping these assessments in SIMS, or your MIS, rather than in Insight.
 While it is no longer part of the census, the Proficiency in English mark scheme does allow you to make best-fit judgements for your EAL pupils if helpful.